Requirements for the Applied Economics Major

 ECON 490 B Fed Challenge (FALL)

 Fed Challenge is an annual speaking competition sponsored by the Federal Reserve Bank of Richmond.
-A teams of students will research and present their recommendation for monetary policy.
+A team of students will research and present their recommendations for monetary policy.
 The presentations from teams from various universities around the state are judged by academic and Federal Reserve economists.

 ECON 490 D Social Good Lab (FALL)

 The social good lab is a hands-on, team-based experiential learning course.
 It is structured around the “Design Sprint” framework as pioneered by Google Ventures.
 Student teams design and build a prototype solution to a client’s specific problem.
 The lab culminates in student teams testing and receiving live feedback on their prototypes from customers.
 The course gives students the opportunity to apply design thinking to a real world problem.

 ECON 490 C How to Change the World (SPRING)

 How to change the world is a social good incubator.
 It is designed for students who imagine their future selves as investigative journalists, public interest lawyers, teachers, politicians (at all levels of government), artists, activists, grassroots movement mobilizers, community organizers, religious leaders, thought leaders, civil servants, documentarians, social enterprise owners, and non-profit founders.

 Students will expand and refine their research from a previous course (e.g. ECON 300 or ECON 361) for presentation at a research conference.
 Students will prepare proposals for conference presentations and for undergraduate research grants to attend professional conferences, for example the Federal Reserve Bank of Dallas Economic Scholars program, the Eastern Economics Association conference, and UMW Research and Creativity day.
 The course will focus on preparation of research presentations.